Patricians in ancient Rome

-Roman citizens were divided into two social classes, Plebeians and Patricians.
+Roman citizens were divided into two social classes, Plebeians (nicknamed Plebs) and Patricians (nicknamed Pats.)

 The patricians were the upper class.
 They were the wealthy land owners.